-6.3 The impact of Welfare Reform is expected to continue through 2021/22.
+6.3 The impact of Welfare Reform is expected to continue through 2022/23.
 The main risks associated with this are the set up and administration of the different strands of the reforms as well as the potential adverse impact on beneficiaries, leading to increased demand for services from residents.
-The Audit Plan includes time for proactive and reactive counter fraud initiatives and counter fraud activity to demonstrate the implementation of the Counter Fraud Strategy 2016/21 through the review of fraud risk registers.
-The Audit Plan also provides for a review of arrangements in place relating to supported living and Housing Needs and the homeless.
+The Audit Plan includes time for proactive and reactive counter fraud initiatives and counter fraud activity to demonstrate the implementation of the Counter Fraud Strategy through the review of fraud risk registers.
+The Audit Plan also provides for a review of arrangements in place relating to supported living arrangements and Housing Needs.